 - a.
-Collaborate with The Indigenous Nations to identify culturally significant Indigenous landscapes. - b.
-Cultural landscapes in the park system, as determined by the traditional and ancestral land stewards, should be managed with guidance from The Indigenous Nations. - c.
-The City should collaborate with The Indigenous Nations and urban Indigenous people to advance the applicable calls to action identified in the White Goose Flying report. - d.
-Support the traditional and sustained Indigenous presence on land in the park system including ceremonial, recreational, sport, cultural, artistic, harvesting, healing commemorative, social and environmental activities.
+The City may collaborate with Indigenous peoples to identify culturally significant Indigenous landscapes. - b.
+Culturally significant Indigenous landscapes may be managed with guidance from Indigenous peoples. - c.
+The City may collaborate with Indigenous peoples to advance the applicable calls to action identified in the White Goose Flying report. - d.
+Support the traditional Indigenous presence on land in the park system including ceremonial, recreational, sport, cultural, artistic, harvesting, healing commemorative, social and environmental activities.